 Nickel allergies are increasing in the United States.
 The allergy may develop at any age, but it is more common in women than men.
 About 16 percent of men and 36 percent of women under the age of 18 have a nickel allergy in the United States.
 Once it has developed, a nickel allergy is unlikely to go away.
 The only way to treat a nickel allergy is to avoid all items and foods containing nickel.

-A person with a nickel allergy will usually begin to develop contact dermatitis within 12 to 48 hours of exposure to a nickel-containing item such as jewelry or certain food products.
+People with a nickel allergy usually begin to develop a skin reaction within 12 to 48 hours after coming into contact with an item containing nickel.
 The symptoms of a nickel allergy include:

 - redness or other changes in skin color

 - dry patches on the skin that resemble a burn

 - blisters (in very severe cases)

 Nickel is also one of the main causes of a skin rash known as allergic contact dermatitis.
 Someone with a nickel allergy will almost always have a localized response following exposure to objects containing nickel.
 This means that the allergic reaction only affects the part of the skin that comes into contact with nickel.